 Begin our sightseeing by visiting the Harvard University, in-depth tour guided by the Harvard Student.
 Then we will pass by the Massachusetts Institute of Technology (MIT).
 Once at the harbor, we will be able to take an optional cruise to see the city from the water.
 Then, we will go to Quincy Market for a bite to eat before either departing Boston for our hometowns or returning to New York.

 Boston is a city as beautiful as it is historically significant.
 Visitors can walk the Freedom Trail and see where the seeds of the American Revolution were sown or visit the North End and look out over the harbor.

 One of the most famous institutions of higher learning in the world, Harvard University in Cambridge, MA has been standing since 1636, making it the oldest university in the United States.
-Our unique student led campus tour will tell you the most interesting stories of both history and the architecture.
+Tourists come for both history and the architecture.

 The Massachusetts Institute of Technology in Cambridge, Massachusetts is a research university known the world over for its highly selective and intense academics, and MIT alumni include 24 Nobel Prize winners and 22 Rhodes Scholars.

 Quincy Market in the Faneuil Hall marketplace of downtown Boston is a historic building that still serves as a souvenir marketplace and food court today.
 The area has expanded to include two other marketplace buildings as well.

 Boston Harbor Cruise